-As we have already discussed above that the public holidays constitute the part of every country’s economy thus these holidays are highly significant.
+As we have already discussed above that public holidays constitute part of every country’s economy thus these holidays are highly significant.
 The public holidays affect the public and the government domain working sector of Japan and this is the reason why these holidays influence the economy of a given country.

 |Date of Holiday||Name of Holiday|